They don’t come often, but when they do, it immediately becomes one of the more enjoyable wins of the year.

 “To win here, you’ve gotta really be on top of your game.
 It’s not just the offensive and defensive execution.
 It’s the attitude.
 It’s the energy, it’s the mental toughness.
 Our guys had that.”

-Those are precisely the traits that most believe are missing from this year’s Hoosier team.
-If they are going to become the latest edition of IU basketball to win on the road at Purdue, it is going to require a major transformation of those intangible characteristics that seem to be missing from these 2018-19 Hoosiers..
+If they are going to become the latest edition of IU basketball to win on the road at Purdue, it is going to require a major precisely those intangible characteristics from these 2022-23 Hoosiers..

-Whether or not that happens this year remains to be seen, but today we take a look back at the last six IU wins at Mackey.
-We chose six because that covers the IU program under its last five full-time head coaches.
+Whether or not it happens this year remains to be seen, but today we take a look back at the last six IU wins at Mackey.
+We chose six because that covers the IU program under its prior five full-time head coaches.

 JANUARY 30, 2013 — INDIANA 97 PURDUE 60